Wiztech-01/phase-0-html-album-cover-lab/README.md

 Using Your Browser's Developer Tools

 Learning Goals
-Examine the developer tools
+-Examine the developer tools
-Use the developer tools to locate and inspect elements Use the developer tools to edit HTML
+-Use the developer tools to locate and inspect elements -Use the developer tools to edit HTML

 Introduction
-By now, you're pretty familiar with HTML structural elements, and how they relate to each other on the page.
+-By now, you're pretty familiar with HTML structural elements, and how they relate to each other on the page.
 You might even feel pretty comfortable writing your own valid HTML.
 But much of the time as developers, we'll be jumping in on projects that are already in progress.
 We'll need a way to view existing HTML and CSS, and potentially a way to play around with elements on live pages to see how we might potentially adjust things.
 Luckily for us, most browsers have those kinds of tools already built in, called developer tools, or dev tools for short.
 In this lesson, we'll look at the dev tools on Google ChromeLinks to an external site..

 Examine the Developer Tools
 The Developer tools that browsers provide you are a great way to experiment with HTML and CSS, and immediately see how those changes are rendered in the browser.